hpark27/MAE_259B/Final Presentation/README.md

-# MAE 259B
+# MAE 259B Source Code Instruction
-Final report
+The source code can be found at the following repository: https://github.com/QuantuMope/imc-der